Kruemelmann/go_mono_example/README.md

 ## Commands to reproduce the problem

-A cant be build:
+A cant be built:
 ```bash
 bazel run //src/a:a
 ```

-B can be build and executed:
+B can be built and executed:
 ```bash
 bazel run //src/b:b
 ```